benjamin-chan/FacebookNetworkAnalysis/README.md

 * Community 9 is a secondary group of Portland friends.
 * Community 10 is a core group of Portland friends.
 * Community 11 is a secondary group of Portland friends that has connections to Community 9.
-* Community 12 is the *junk* community of people that don't fit in with a larger community within my network (gray nodes)
+* Community 12 is the *misfits* community of people that either
+  + Don't fit in with a larger community within my network, or
+  + Truly bridge the other 11 well-defined communities to an extent that they don't belong in a single community
 * There are a number of key people that connect 2 or more communities.

 Create interactive 3-D high resolution.